keithalewis/math/sum.md

 nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.

+There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.
+Classical models assume there is no bid-ask spread (perfect liquidity) and prices a real numbers (infinitely divisible).

 The Achilles Heel of the Black-Scholes/Merton model is that it assumes continuous-time trading.
 This leads to infeasible trading strategies and obviously incorrect valuations.
 The doubling strategy pointed